4001 SW Canyon Road, Portland, OR 97221

 Pacific Northwest’s oldest federal building)

-the square began as the Portland Hotel in
+square began as the Portland Hotel in 1890.

-parking garage, and in 1984 it was reborn
+garage, and in 1984 it was reborn as a bustling

-as a bustling city park where light rail and
+city park where light rail and buses converge.

 The square is also one of Portland’s leading